 We will only keep your personal information for as long as is necessary for the purposes set out in this Policy or as required to comply with any applicable legal obligations.
 Where personal information we hold is no longer necessary for any purpose for which Deutsche Bank may use or disclose it, we will delete the information or permanently de-identify it, unless we are legally required to keep it.

-We may use or disclose your personal data for direct marketing purposes such as informing you about our services and products, upcoming promotions and events, or other opportunities that my interest you including the products and services offered by other Deutsche Bank entities.
-If you do not want to receive such direct marketing communications, you can opt-out at any time by contacting us using the contact details below or the opt-out facility on the direct marketing communication.
-If you opt-out of receiving direct marketing material from us, we may still contact you in relation to our ongoing relationship with you.
+We may use or disclose your personal data for direct marketing purposes such as informing you about our services and products, upcoming promotions and events, or other opportunities that may interest you (including the products and services offered by other Deutsche Bank entities), or as otherwise allowed under applicable laws.

 Accessing and correcting your personal information

 You can request access to the personal information that we hold about you at any time by contacting us using the details below.
-Deutsche Bank will respond to such a request within a reasonable time, and will try to give you full access to personal information in the manner you have requested, uncles there is a legal or administrative reason we cannot do so.
+Deutsche Bank will respond to such a request within a reasonable time, and will try to give you full access to personal information in the manner you have requested, unless there is a legal or administrative reason we cannot do so.
 In some cases we may charge a reasonable fee for providing access.

 Please contact us if your personal information changes or if you believe that the personal information we hold is no longer accurate or complete.

 You can make a complaint if you believe that Deutsche Bank has breached its obligations under the Privacy Act or has failed to comply with this Policy.
 Any complaint should be made in writing and sent to our Head of Compliance using the contact details below.
 The Head of Compliance will first consider your complaint to determine whether there are simple or immediate steps which can be taken to resolve your complaint.

 · access, update or correct your personal information held by Deutsche Bank;

-· request more information about how we handle personal information or any privacy issues, or make a complaint in relation to privacy,
+· request more information about how we handle personal information or any privacy issues; or

 Deutsche Bank AG

 Postal address: GPO Box 7033, Sydney NSW 2001

 Phone: (+61) 2 8258 1234